Obtaining a Loan

 - Complete the PLUS Master Promissory Note for Graduate Students on studentloans.gov.
 The MPN is valid for 10 years; however, a new credit report will be initiated by the DOE each time.

 - APPLY after June 1st for the upcoming academic year.

 - If all steps in Grad PLUS Loan application process are not complete, there may be a delay in processing or disbursing funds.
-Please contact our office if you have any questions or concerns: firstname.lastname@example.org or 209-228-7178.
+Please contact us if you have any questions or concerns.

-- If your financial aid awards package on the UC Merced Portal does not include a Grad PLUS Loan, you should contact the OFAS and request that a Grad PLUS Loan is included in your awards.
-The request may be emailed to email@example.com.
+- If your financial aid awards package on the UC Merced Portal does not include a Grad PLUS Loan, contact us to request that a Grad PLUS Loan is included in your awards.

 - If you are denied a Grad PLUS Loan, you may still be able to borrow the loan if a credit-worthy co-signer is approved by the Department of Education.
 If you are denied the Grad PLUS Loan and wish to use a co-signer, please contact the DOE.